 top of page

-How Premeds Can Make the Most of Winter Break (Without Burning Out)
+How Premeds Can Make the Most of Winter Break

-Winter break can feel weird as a premed.
-You’re exhausted from finals, but you’re also very aware that “the premed train” doesn’t really stop.
+Winter break can feel strange for a premed.
+You’re exhausted from finals, but you know that “the premed train” doesn’t really stop.
+Here’s the good news: you don’t need to spend your break sprinting through applications.
+A good winter break accomplishes three key things:

 Step 1: Rest First